 - Showcase participatory approaches to conserving nature and the sustainable use of natural resources.

 - Demonstrate the benefits of connectivity conservation to local communities and small holding tea growers.

 - Promote good practice within the tea industry sector and share lessons learned more widely in the region and globally such as restorative home gardening initiatives towards mitigating landslides which frequently affect the area.

-- A baseline survey was conducted to ascertain the soil profile and biodiversity of the region.
-The results will be published as part of the dissertation of two PhD students on September 5th 2018.
+- A baseline survey was conducted in early 2018 to ascertain the soil profile and biodiversity of the region.
+The results were published as part of the dissertation of two PhD students on September 5th 2018.